UCL-Study-Group/CassandraApacheExample/README.md

 ### Connecting to the database

 After we've set it up, we can go over to how we'd connect to it.
-I was looking around for an user interface which we could use to show it off, but every image I could find seemed to be using an outdated version of Cassandra.
-So we'll be using CQL (Cassandra Query Languange), which is it's own languange used to make queries.
-We'll run it like any other docker container and connect to it though the network we created earlier
+I was looking around for a user interface which we could use to show it off, but every image I could find seemed to be using an outdated version of Cassandra.
+So we'll be using CQL (Cassandra Query Language), which is its own language used to make queries.
+We'll run it like any other docker container and connect to it through the network we created earlier

 #### *Important note*